yranka309/To-Do/README.md

-To-Do website in which you can create or delete or update your task.You can also mask the task as completed once it is done.
+To-Do website in which you can create or delete or update your task.You can also mark the task as completed once it is done.